analaniz/hello_world2/README.md

 # hello_world2

-This is my second repository.
+Hello!
+This is Ana speaking from the sunny lands of South America!
+Bye-bye!